GeorgeIlincuta/Small-React-App/README.md

 # Small-React-App

-CRUD React app with firebase, using prop-types, routes and react-transition-group
+CRUD React app with firebase, using facebook authentification, prop-types, routes and react-transition-group

 Live preview <a href="https://5c782eb5faddb2c3a7e6704a--flamboyant-franklin-690119.netlify.com">here</a>